EnceladeCandy/IRIS/README.md

 3) `3_zenodo_data.ipynb`, which explains how the zenodo datasets is related to our code.
 4) `4_inference_with_SBM_in_depth.ipynb`, where we explain our approach with more details on a toy problem.

+The notebooks can be completed independently and are designed to enable direct data downloads from Zenodo.

 ## LICENSE
 If you use this repository for your research, please consider citing us.